DanieleSgroi/Eachine-EX4/Manuals/readme.md

 According to the FCC test reports, the DF806 Wi-Fi module (AR1021X) transmits with an average RF power of +16 dBm, while the Controller Wi-Fi module (WT9342) transmits with an average RF power of +20 dBm.

-This is sort of chatch "22" for European users: if we want to legally use the drone outdoor, we should select Channel 149 but the drone does not have a means to reduce the transmitted power to the specified limit of 25 mW.
+This is sort of "chatch 22" for European users: if we want to legally use the drone outdoor, we should select Channel 149 but the drone does not have a means to reduce the transmitted power to the specified limit of 25 mW.

 Furthermore, controller range will be very limited, if the RF power will be reduced to 25 mW.